desertSniper87/maalamaal/README.md

 ~~1.
 Deploy on Heroku~~

+2. Make a footer

-2. JQuery and Ajax
+3. JQuery and Ajax

-3. Deploy static files on AWS
+4. Deploy static files on AWS